zukunft/zukunft.com/docs/code_functions_all.md

     \-- form_text - section for function form_text not yet defined that it should be the form HTML elements used in zukunft.com in /html/html_base.php
     \-- form_hidden - section for function form_hidden not yet defined that it should be the form HTML elements used in zukunft.com in /html/html_base.php
     \-- form_end_with_submit - section for function form_end_with_submit not yet defined that it should be the form HTML elements used in zukunft.com in /html/html_base.php
+    \-- button_submit - section for function button_submit not yet defined that it should be the form HTML elements used in zukunft.com in /html/html_base.php
     \-- form_submit - section for function form_submit not yet defined that it should be the form HTML elements used in zukunft.com in /html/html_base.php
     \-- form_input - section for function form_input not yet defined that it should be the form HTML elements used in zukunft.com in /html/html_base.php
     \-- about_page - section for function about_page not yet defined that it should be the form HTML elements used in zukunft.com in /html/html_base.php